Last modified: April 13, 2021, 11:37 a.m.

-A local species, restricted to the southern part of Belgium.
-The first observation for Belgium was in 1999 (LX).
+A local species, restricted to the southern part of Belgium, where it was first recorded in 1999 (LX).
+Later, it was also discovered in the southeastern part (LG).

-This is a rather small species (12–21 mm) having, as the name refers to, a yellow belly.
-Also the very narrow external transparent area on the forewing is typical.
-The abdomen has 3 yellow bands on the abdomen.
+S. flaviventris is a rather small species (12–21 mm) with, as the name indicates, a yellow belly.
+Also the very narrow external transparent area on the forewing is also characteristic.
+There are three yellow bands on the abdomen.

 The proboscis is, as in all species of this genus, well developed and functional.